fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Jibreel came to the prophet Muhammad ﷺ   and took him to Kaaba.
 He prayed two raqah then Jibreel opened up his chest and washed his heart in a golden bowl inside of which was Zamzam.
 Probably this was done to prepare the prophet for the Isra.

 When the Prophet ﷺ   was sleeping in the house of Umm Hani (ra) in Makkah he said, ‘the roof of my house was opened and the Angel Jibril [as] descended’ (Bukhari).
-Scholars reconciling between various narrations, say the Prophet (saw) was then taken to the Hijr, the semi-circular wall of the Ka‘bah, where the Prophet ﷺ   said that Jibril (as), ‘opened my chest, and washed it with Zamzam water.
+Scholars reconciling between various narrations, say the Prophet ﷺ   was then taken to the Hijr, the semi-circular wall of the Ka‘bah, where the Prophet ﷺ   said that Jibril (as), ‘opened my chest, and washed it with Zamzam water.
 Then he brought a golden tray full of wisdom and faith, and having poured its contents into my chest, he closed it’.
 [Bukhari]

 The Prophet ﷺ   continued, ‘I was then brought a white beast which is called al-Buraq [from the Arabic word barq, meaning lightning], bigger than a donkey and smaller than a mule.
 Its stride was as long as the eye could reach’.
 [Muslim]

-It is narrated by Anas (ra) that Buraq was, ‘saddled and reined, but he shied from him (saw).
+It is narrated by Anas (ra) that Buraq was, ‘saddled and reined, but he shied from him ﷺ  .
 So Jibril [as] said to him, "Is it from Muhammad ﷺ   that you do this?
 For nobody has ridden you who is more honourable to Allah than him!"
 He said, "Then he started sweating profusely"’.
 [Tirmidhi]

-At several points along the journey, Jibra’eel (as) stopped Buraq and told the Prophet (saw), ‘Dismount and pray’.
-The first stop was at ‘the place of emigration’ i.e. Madinah - and soon after this night the Prophet (saw) would meet the Ansar and migrate to Madinah.
+At several points along the journey, Jibra’eel (as) stopped Buraq and told the Prophet ﷺ  , ‘Dismount and pray’.
+The first stop was at ‘the place of emigration’ i.e. Madinah - and soon after this night the Prophet ﷺ   would meet the Ansar and migrate to Madinah.
 The second stop was at Mount Sinai, where Allah (swt) revealed the Torah to Musa (as).
 The third stop was at Bethlehem, where ’Isa (as) was born.

 The fourth stop was the grave of Musa (as), ‘I happened to pass by Musa [as] on the night of my Night journey by the red sandhill whilst he was standing praying in his grave’ (Muslim).
 We know that his grave is located, ‘a stone’s throw’ away from the holy land of the Blessed Masjid Al-Aqsa (Bukhari).
 This incident clearly shows us an example of what the Messenger of Allah ﷺ   said about Prophets (as) after they pass away that, ‘The Prophets are alive in their graves praying’ (Abu Ya‘la).

 ### Arriving at Al-Aqsa

 Finally, the Messenger of Allah ﷺ   arrived in the holy city of Al-Quds (Jerusalem) and he said, ’When we reached Bait al-Maqdis [literally ‘the holy house’ another name for the Blessed Masjid Al-Aqsa] Jibril (as) pointed with his finger causing a crack in the rock, and he tied the Buraq to it [at the western wall of the noble sanctuary]’ (Tirmidhi).
 Waiting inside were all 124,000 Prophets (as).
-Jibra’eel (as) led the Prophet ﷺ   to the front, and he (saw) led them all in prayer in this blessed space.
+Jibra’eel (as) led the Prophet ﷺ   to the front, and he ﷺ   led them all in prayer in this blessed space.

 Some narrations indicate that the Prophet ﷺ   prayed ‘two units of prayer’ (Muslim) to greet the Masjid (known as Tahiyyat al-Masjid).
 This is one of the first examples of this established Sunnah of the Prophet ﷺ  .
 It is also mentioned that Jibril (as) called the Adhan (call to prayer) before this practice was even established later in Madinah and that the angels from the heavens descended to pray behind all the Prophets in this sacred place.